loonyT/cyberSecurity/README.md

  With the reading of the following book : https://www.amazon.com/Web-Security-Developers-Malcolm-McDonald/dp/1593279949 i learned how to, for instance :

-  •  Protect against SQL injection attacks, malicious JavaScript, and cross-site request forgery
+  1. Protect against SQL injection attacks, malicious JavaScript, and cross-site request forgery
-  •  Add authentication and shape access control to protect accounts
+  2. Add authentication and shape access control to protect accounts
-  •  Lock down user accounts to prevent attacks that rely on guessing passwords, stealing sessions,
+  3. Lock down user accounts to prevent attacks that rely on guessing passwords, stealing sessions,
-  •  or escalating privileges
+  4.  or escalating privileges
-  •  Implement encryption
+  5. Implement encryption
-  •  Manage vulnerabilities in legacy code
+  6. Manage vulnerabilities in legacy code
-  •  Prevent information leaks that disclose vulnerabilities
+  7. Prevent information leaks that disclose vulnerabilities
-  •  Mitigate advanced attacks like malvertising and denial-of-service
+  8. Mitigate advanced attacks like malvertising and denial-of-service

 I have also read the documentation of PHP regarding security on their official web sites and learned how to :

--"hide" php code
+1. hide php code
--use "register global"
+2. use register global
--error reporting
+3. error reporting
--password hashing
+4. password hashing
-- encrypt storage model
+5. encrypt storage model
--secure a database
+6. secure a database
--deal with file system security
+7. deal with file system security
--set doc_root or user_dir
+8. set doc_root or user_dir
--cgi.force_redirect
+9. cgi.force_redirect
--only public files served
+10. only public files served